-No proposed director of the Corporation has been subject to any penalties or sanctions imposed by a court relating to securities legislation or by a securities regulatory authority or has entered into a settlement agreement with a securities regulatory authority; or has been subject to any other penalties or sanctions imposed by a court or regulatory body that would likely be considered important to a reasonable securityholder in deciding whether to vote for a proposed director.
+No proposed director of the Corporationhas been subject to any penalties or sanctions imposed by a court relating to securities legislation or by a securities regulatory authority or has entered into a settlement agreement with a securities regulatory authority; or has been subject to any other penalties or sanctions imposed by a court or regulatory body that would likely be considered important to a reasonable securityholder in deciding whether to vote for a proposed director.

-Approval of Amendments to Stock Option Plan
+Annual Approval of Stock Option Plan

-The Corporation's current incentive stock option plan (the "Amended 2016 Stock Option Plan") governs the issuance of stock options to eligible persons (as defined therein).
-The Amended 2016 Stock Option Plan is a rolling stock option plan and is required to be approved by shareholders on a yearly basis in accordance with TSXV policies.
-At the Corporation's annual general and special meeting held on August 24, 2021, shareholders approved the continuation of the Amended 2016 Stock Option Plan and all unallocated options, rights or other entitlements issuable thereunder.
+The Corporation's current incentive stock option plan (the "2022 Stock Option Plan") which governs the issuance of stock options to eligible persons (as defined therein) was approved by the Shareholders at the Corporation's annual general and special meeting held on September 8, 2022.